eagle2com/matlab_functions/README.md

 ---------
   * Execute after a 2d plot
   * Makes the plot pannable with the arrow keys and zoomable with +-
+  * Set the plot and figure background to black, text and axes color to grey